TechSynthesis/website-boilerplate/README.md

 #### The CMS

-Payload is leveraged for everything that the site does, outside of its documentation which is all stored as Markdown in the Payload repo itself.
-It's also completely open-source and [can be found here](https://github.com/payloadcms/website-cms).
+The TechInverted CMS is leveraged for everything that the site does, outside of its documentation which is all stored as Markdown in the  repo itself.

-Both this repo and the CMS repo can be used as great examples to learn how to build Payload projects at scale.

-#### Payload Cloud

-Soon, we'll be launching Payload Cloud, which will be a one-click GitHub integration that handles production deployment for your Payload apps.
-The entire frontend of Payload Cloud will also be built in public and included within this repo, which is going to be awesome.

 ## Running the project locally